FREE Shipping Today on ALL Orders!

 this is what police academy training is like

-Peace Officers will most likely also have to attend and complete yearly in-service training in order to be recertified.
+Peace Officers will most likely also have to attend and complete yearly in-service training to be recertified.

 Do Peace Officers Carry Handcuffs?